 Quantifying land- and seascape changes through time is essential to have a broader view of changes through time.

 The data produced about the Francolí-Tarragona system were replaced in the evolution of the port city and the global economy.
 It demonstrates that the case study followed the main trends of the Spanish and world maritime economy.
 For Tarragona, the decennia 1800-1810, 1870-1890, 1960-2000 have been essential to adjust the harbour infrastructures to the international standards.
 In parallel, these dates correspond also periods of strong impacts on the Francolí delta environments and the heritage of the ancient city.
 These observations were obtained by transforming all spatio-temporal data into time series.
 GIS approaches have been essential to produce interdisciplinarity knowledge in the last decennia and still are.
 The authors are here also convinced that the development of interdisciplinary timelines and any representation of processes including time is the new challenge to reach more understanding of the complexity of our world and how it formed.
-These knowledges are essential to characterise transitions in the past and to reflect on future transitions towards more sustainable managements.
+These knowledges are essential to characterise transitions in the past and to reflect on future transitions towards more sustainable types of management.

 Acknowledgements

-We would like to thanks the Port of Tarragona, the ERC-Project “PortusLimen” (FP7/2007-2013/ERC grant agreement n° 339123) and the Pilot Project “Deltime”.
+We would like to thank the Port of Tarragona, the ERC-Project “PortusLimen” (FP7/2007-2013/ERC grant agreement n° 339123) and the Pilot Project “Deltime”.

 Bibliography